 Paris.
 Is all it’s cracked up to be or is it just another city?
 If you’re a fan of Sex and The City you know how much Carrie romanticized life in Paris.
 She turned down flying off to Paris with Mr. Big but did, after much deliberation, accept the offer to go with Alexandre Patrovsky and Paris was in fact all she dreamed it would be, until it wasn’t.

 The Paris of Your Dreams?

-Remember the scene in which Carrie is once again alone, walking the streets of Paris, in her $400 shoes when she steps in a fresh steamy pile of dog poop and the local men laughing at her as she tries, in vain, to wash the poop off of her shoes?
+Remember the scene in which Carrie is once again alone, walking the streets of Paris, in her $400 shoes?
+She steps in a fresh steamy pile of dog poop and the local men laugh at her as she tries, in vain, to wash the poop off of her shoes?

 This is a timely and informative article about the not so pleasant topic.